-Although Thanksgiving has come and gone, we'll admit that we're still looking for ways to make the most of all the seasonal fall produce we can before winter sets in.
+Autumn and Thanksgiving will come and go, but we'll admit that we're still looking for ways to make the most of all the seasonal fall produce we can before winter sets in and they disappear from the store.
 While there are plenty of innovative recipes that put fall's bounty to good use, from autumnal salads filled with persimmons and cranberries to apple-topped pizzas that redefine the meaning of comfort food, we're partial to classic butternut squash soup recipes above all others.

 To make the most of our farmers market favorite, we're rounding up recipes from our go-to foodies.
 Ranging from a creamy roasted butternut squash soup garnished with crispy pancetta to a hearty minestrone filled with seasonal greens, these recipes are too good to wait until next year to make.
 Trust us—you'll want to grab a ladle too after scrolling through these recipes.
 Ahead are four butternut squash soup recipes to make before fall is over.

 Butternut Squash and Brie Soup With Crispy Pancetta

 The Standout Ingredient: The brie.
 Most butternut squash recipes are creamy, but the addition of decadent brie cheese makes this soup extra indulgent.